tomsWebConsulting/twcsl/Page/Store/Store Page Savings Percentage/README.md

 ## Install

 * Install [Store Page Price Change][5].
-After you install Store Page Price Change be sure to continue on with the rest of the steps.
+After you install the code be sure to continue on with the rest of the steps.

 * Options